Thursday, May 23, 2019

 By the time they moved to Fridhemsgatan Henning had a good job in Stockholm.
 He was an editor for a major publisher, perhaps Bonniers but no-one is sure.
 Like many Swedish dignitaries he was a Good Templar, that is, a strict teetotaller.
 It was important for his reputation that he never even attended a gathering where alcohol was served.
 When my mother and father got married in 1957, the toasts were in sparkling pear juice!

 When I was a little older we used to stay at Faster Selma's apartment in Stockholm: one of several stopovers on our long journey north.
 Selma had been Henning's second wife and was now his widow.
 I remember her cloudily: a tea-party, and some forgotten joke about jam.
-Usually we used the apartment when Selma wasn't there.
+Usually we stayed at the apartment when Selma wasn't there.
 Probably she was away at a summer cottage, like most Stockholm residents at that time of year.

 As it happened it was through Selma that we acquired our own summer cottage.
 She put us in touch with her sister Esther, who lived in Sollefteå with her husband Helge.
 They had a summer cottage in the Indal valley, but family troubles meant they hadn't gone there for eight years.
 It had no electricity or water.
-When we went over to see it we had to battle through the young forest that had already grown up.
+When we went over to look at it we had to battle through the young forest that had already grown up.
 For forty years it became our heaven on earth.

 Lydia and Hildur Gulliksson